 Always The Same – Helsinki, Finland.
 It’s time for another short one, this time introducing Always The Same, a Pop-Punk band from Helsinki, Finland.
 A band taking influence from the golden age melodic Punk music and repurposing to their needs through a lens constructed primarily from the Pop-Punk music of the early 2000s and 2010s.

 Campbell’s Wild – Edinburgh, Scotland, United Kingdom.
-Pop-Punk is genre that just as much as its Punk-Rock (sometimes distant and estranged) father is continuing to evolve and incorporate other styles both far into the depths of the Punk music vault as well as stylistic climes really very removed.
-It’s a genre that does indeed push
+Pop-Punk is a genre that just as much as its Punk-Rock (sometimes distant and estranged) father is continuing to evolve and incorporate other styles both far into the depths of the Punk music vault as well as stylistic climes really very removed.
+It’s a genre that does indeed

 Have No Clue – Esztergom, Hungary.
 Since 2012 Have No Clue of Esztergom, Hungary, have been stuck between three distinct points in Pop-Punk music history and in truth, it seems to be working for them.
 As you do a digital-flick through the band’s back catalogue you’ll find buzzsaw rhythms and melodic leads, relentless thundering drums